-KFC and McDonald’s offers rainbow meals
+KFC and McDonald’s offer rainbow meals

 KFC turns to pink and black:

-The Fast Food already well known in China wanted to innovate by offering colorful burgers.
+Fast Food already well-known in China wanted to innovate by offering colorful burgers.
 A black burger called the “Black Diamond” which is a spicy burger with black bread and always the legendary fried chicken from KFC.
 The other is named “Rose Cheese” which has the same composition as the black one, but with the bread in pink and cheese with bacon to remind the colorful pink burger.

-McDonald’s try to be grey:
+McDonald’s tries to be grey

 This kind of buzz marketing is targeting well Chinese consumers.

 To conclude, it is not about to make a buzz in any way.
-A buzz marketing should be thought carefully taking into account different parameters, including the countries features of the country where you are targeting your buzz.
+Buzz marketing should be thought carefully taking into account different parameters, including the countries features of the country where you are targeting your buzz.
 What works in Europe might not necessarily work in Asia.
 If you want to create a buzz but and you do not know how to do it, contact us: